MELISSA BLOCK, HOST:

 BLOWER: Oh, I think the river is incredibly evocative for Geordies, yes.
-I mean it has been the subject of songs and poems going back centuries, and they're still being written about it.
-I mean Sting has just brought out this new album, where he has written all about the shipyards on the Tyne, because he grew up in the shadow of Swann Hunter Shipyard at Wall's End.
+I mean, it has been the subject of songs and poems going back centuries, and they're still being written about it.
+I mean Sting's just brought out this new album, where he's written all about the shipyards on the Tyne, because he grew up in the shadow of Swann Hunter Shipyard at Wall's End.

 (SOUNDBITE OF SONG, "THE LAST SHIP")

 STING: (Singing) May the angels protect me if all else should fail and the last ship sails.
 Oh, the roar of the chains and...

 REEVES: Stephen Anderson is the first in his family for generations not to work in the shipyards.

 STEPHEN ANDERSON: Me great-great grandfather was in the shipyards, me grandfather was shipyards, and so was me dad.
 I'm definitely proud of being a Geordie.
 I love it.

 REEVES: Anderson has a job with the municipal authorities.
 Government jobs, service industries, and call centers have filled some of the vacuum left by the loss of heavy industry.
 Anderson worries, though, about the lack of meaningful opportunities for young people.

 ANDERSON: The shipyards amassed immense, immense apprenticeships for young lads to carry a trade on to the future.
 That just doesn't exist any more.